Céad Míle Fáilte! A Hundred Thousand Welcomes.

-On March 17, people all over the world celebrate Saint Patrick’s Day with parades, parties, and the wearing of green.
+On March 17, people all over the world celebrating Saint Patrick’s Day with parades, parties, and the wearing of the green.
 So are we.
 Look!

 From sadlier.com we have the story of the Patrick who became the Patron Saint of Ireland.

 Patrick was born in Scotland.
 When he was about fourteen years old, he was captured and brought to Ireland.
 As a slave, he was forced to take care of sheep.
 Patrick prayed often during his captivity.
 The people of Ireland at this time were not Christian.
 Patrick learned about their beliefs and practices.

 When Patrick was twenty years old, he escaped from slavery and returned home.
 He never forgot the people of Ireland and wanted to return to teach them about Christianity.
 Patrick began studying for the priesthood and was eventually ordained a bishop.
 He was then sent by the Pope to Ireland as a missionary.